Soundscape Presents

 Soundscape Presents or simply Soundscape is a recording label in jazz and world music, a contributor to music festivals, and a promoter of creative arts education.

 Foundation

-Soundscape, was founded as a jazz club in New York City in 1979 by Verna Gillis, a Ph.D. in ethnomusicology.
-Committed to the ideals of multiculturalism, it aimed to present contemporary music and musicians from diverse cultural backgrounds.
-It provided one of the first multi-cultural performance spaces in New York City.
-Live in Soundscape is a 9-CD series on DIW which documents the early years, through 1984.
+Soundscape was founded as a jazz club in New York City in 1979 by Verna Gillis, a Ph.D. in ethnomusicology.
+Committed to the ideals of multiculturalism, it aimed to showcase contemporary music and musicians from diverse cultural backgrounds, and provided one of the first multi-cultural performance spaces in New York City.
+Live in Soundscape is a series of 9 CDs on DIW which documents the club's early years, through 1984.

 Multiple venues

 After 1984, Soundscape no longer operated out of just one location.
 Other venues used included the Purple Barge on the Hudson River, the Miller Pier, the Ritz rock club, La Mama, the Village Gate, Irving Plaza, SOB's, Symphony Space, Alice Tully Hall, Town Hall and the Beacon Theatre.
 WKCR 89.8 fm (New York) has launched a webpage devoted to Soundscape, including documentation, recordings and photographs.